 There are many ways to involve people living with dementia at Christmas time – from something as simple as hanging a bauble on the tree to doing a spot of Christmas shopping.
 Playing Christmas music and singing favourite carols can be a simple way to involve the person in the festivities.

 The important thing is that they feel included.
-Talking Point member Soobee said:
+Dementia Support Forum member Soobee said:

 With Christmas cards, my mum still wanted to send them out, so I got her to write her name on a piece of paper.